Project Length Custom Length

 Is a sodium aluminum chlorine silicate which is almost identical in composition to Lapis Lazuli which often causes misidentification.
 Colours are a dark intense blue color with white and sometimes yellow streaks.
 These stones can be found in Brazil, Canada, India, Italy, Namibia, Russia and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Sodalite
+Bead Glossary Gemstones Sodalite

 SOFT TOUCH WIRE